HDA-SELD: Hierarchical Cross-Modal Distillation with Multi-Level Data Augmentation for Low-Resource Audio-Visual Sound Event Localization and Detection: Introduction

-The main contributions of this work are summarized as follows: \begin{itemize} \item We investigate the effectiveness of cross-modal knowledge distillation for AV SELD.
-Rich information from the output responses and intermediate features of the audio model is utilized to supervise the learning of the audio-visual model, effectively compensating for data scarcity in multi-modal training scenarios. \item We propose multi-level data augmentation techniques tailored for AV SELD, which involve randomly mixing point-level or patch-level features from multiple network layers, while preserving spatial consistency through loss interpolation rather than direct label manipulation. \item We conduct comprehensive experiments on the DCASE 2023 and 2024 SELD datasets, demonstrating the effectiveness of the proposed multi-level data augmentation methods for both audio-only and audio-visual tasks.
-Furthermore, our proposed CMKD method achieves performance that is comparable to or superior to that of the teacher model, outperforming our previous first-place approaches. \end{itemize}
+The main contributions of this work are as follows: \begin{itemize} \item We investigate the effectiveness of hierarchical cross-modal distillation for AV SELD.
+Rich information from the output responses and intermediate features of the audio model is utilized to supervise the learning of the audio-visual model, effectively compensating for data scarcity in multi-modal training scenarios. \item We propose multi-level data augmentation techniques tailored for AV SELD, which involve randomly mixing point-level or patch-level features from multiple network layers, while preserving spatial consistency through loss interpolation rather than direct label manipulation. \item We conduct comprehensive experiments on the DCASE 2023 and 2024 Challenge SELD datasets, demonstrating the effectiveness of the HDA-SELD framework, which combines hierarchical cross-modal distillation with multi-level data augmentation.
+Furthermore, the proposed HDA-SELD achieves performance that is comparable to or superior to that of the teacher model, outperforming our previous first-place approaches. \end{itemize}